AzmiHaider92/PainterByNumbers/README.md

 # The architechture:
 The input image is of size 256x256x3.
 The shared CNN consists of 5 convolutional blocks, each block is followed by a maxpool(2) - the sizes of the images after each block is shown below.
 The number of conv2d in each block is marked below each block in conv2d-xN.
 Each conv2d is followed by a BatchNorm and a Relu activation.
+The output feature vector is of size 2048.

 <p align="center">
   <img src="photos/Picture3.png" width="1000"/>